Deploy Infinite Scale on the Hetzner Cloud

 User and User Access Management

-• In addition, it also has an embedded identity provider (IDP [2]) to track and manage user identities, as well as the permissions and access levels associated with those identities.
+• In addition, it also has an embedded Identity Provider (IDP [2]) to track and manage user identities, as well as the permissions and access levels associated with those identities.

 Prepare Hetzner